fleetdm/fleet/handbook/engineering.md

 * Stay in alignment across the whole organization.
 * Build teams, not groups of people.
-* Provide substantial time for engineers to work on "focused work".
+* Provide substantial time for engineers to work on "focused work."

 ### Principles

 * Support the [Maker Schedule](http://www.paulgraham.com/makersschedule.html) by keeping meetings to a minimum.
 * Each individual must have a weekly sync 1:1 meeting with their manager.
 This is key to making sure each individual has a voice within the organization.
-* Each team should have a fixed weekly sync check in.
+* Each team should have a fixed weekly sync check-in.
 This helps reinforce team bonds and alignment.
 * Favor async communication when possible.
-This is very important to make sure every stakeholder on a project can have a clear understanding of what’s happening, or what was decided, without needing to attend every meeting (i.e. if a person is sick or on vacation or just life happened.)
+This is very important to make sure every stakeholder on a project can have a clear understanding of what’s happening or what was decided, without needing to attend every meeting (i.e., if a person is sick or on vacation or just life happened.)
 * If an async conversation is not proving to be effective, never hesitate to hop on or schedule a call.
 Always document the decisions made in a ticket, document, or whatever makes sense for the conversation.

 The following is the subset of proposed engineering meetings.
-Each group is free to treat these as a subset of the expected meetings, and add any other meetings as they see fit.
+Each group is free to treat these as a subset of the expected meetings and add any other meetings as they see fit.

 ### Eng together (Weekly ~ one hour)
-Promote cohesion across groups in the engineering team.
+This is to promote cohesion across groups within the engineering team.
 Disseminate engineering-wide announcements.

 #### Participants
-All of engineering
+This includes all of engineering.

 #### Sample agenda
 - Announcements
 - “Show and tell”
-  - Each engineer gets two minutes to explain (showing, if desired) what they are working on, and why it’s important to the business and/or engineering team.
+  - Each engineer gets two minutes to explain (showing, if desired) what they are working on and why it’s important to the business and/or engineering team.
 - Deeper dive
   - One or a few engineers go deeper on a topic relevant to all of engineering.
 - Social